Dan Werner

 Dan Werner (born October 9, 1987) is an American former professional basketball player.
 He played collegiately at the University of Florida and was a freshman member of Florida's 2007 national champion team.
 Werner regularly started at forward for the Gators from the 2007–08 season until graduating in the spring of 2010.

 After college, Werner signed with Bologna of the Italian Basketball League and was loaned to Kaposvári KK of the Hungarian Basketball League for the 2010–11 season.

 Early life

 Werner was born in Middletown Township, New Jersey and attended Christian Brothers Academy in New Jersey.
 He led his high school team to a 27–2 record during his senior year and was honored as New Jersey's "Mr. Basketball" for 2006.
 Werner originally committed to attend North Carolina State, but reopened the recruiting process after NC State coach Herb Sendek left the school and ended up signing with coach Billy Donovan at Florida.

+High school career

+Werner attended Christian Brothers Academy (CBA) in Lincroft, New Jersey, where he was a four-year varsity basketball player and one of the most highly regarded prospects in the state.
+As a senior in 2005–06, he averaged 21.0 points, 10.0 rebounds, and 4.0 assists per game, earning first-team All-State honors from multiple outlets.

+He helped lead CBA to three Shore Conference Tournament titles and back-to-back appearances in the NJSIAA Non-Public A South finals.
+In his junior season, CBA reached the Non-Public A state final before falling to St. Patrick.
+Werner finished his CBA career with over 1,500 points and was widely recruited by major Division I programs.

+Originally committed to North Carolina State University, Werner reopened his recruitment following a coaching change and ultimately signed with Florida, where he joined the reigning national champions in 2006.